lincc-frameworks/python-project-template/docs/source/new_project.rst

 Configure your GitHub repository for safety and security
 ********************************************************

-Consider setting up branch protection rules. (`GitHub Instructions <https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches#require-pull-request-reviews-before-merging>`_)
+* Consider setting up branch protection rules.

+  * `GitHub Instructions for protected branches <https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches#require-pull-request-reviews-before-merging>`_
-This will help ensure your code is always ready to deploy by running all tests pass to merging into the ``main`` branch.
+  * This will help ensure your code is always ready to deploy by running all tests pass to merging into the ``main`` branch.

-Enable ``dependabot`` for your new repository. (`GitHub Instructions <https://docs.github.com/en/code-security/getting-started/securing-your-repository#managing-dependabot-security-updates>`_)
+* Enable ``dependabot`` for your new repository

+  * `GitHub Instructions for dependabot <https://docs.github.com/en/code-security/getting-started/securing-your-repository#managing-dependabot-security-updates>`_
-There are several different features that ``dependabot`` offers to keep your dependencies up to date and your code secure.
+  * There are several different features that ``dependabot`` offers to keep your dependencies up to date and your code secure.
 It's as easy as clicking a checkbox to get started.

-Add another GitHub user as an administrator on your repository (`GitHub Instructions <https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/managing-teams-and-people-with-access-to-your-repository>`_).
+* Add another GitHub user as an administrator on your repository

+  * `GitHub Instructions for repo access <https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/managing-teams-and-people-with-access-to-your-repository>`_
-It's just a good idea - like having a spare set of keys for your Lamborghini.
+  * It's just a good idea - like having a spare set of keys for your Lamborghini.

 Get the most out of this template
 *********************************